iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 > Have tried to scan a couple of times and it hasn't worked.
 Uninstalled and reinstalled.
 See how it works then.<br> :date: __2020-10-18 12:14:32__

 > Doesn't even download<br> :date: __2020-10-07 11:17:45__

-> Didn't download while I was at the venue.
-Now I don't have the QR code so cannot check in.
-What's wrong with QR link to a webpage?
-That works well.
-This app just adds failure.<br> :date: __2020-10-06 12:33:53__

-> Poor.
-Three venues in a row where the QR code isn't recognised.<br> :date: __2020-10-02 04:04:22__